Kick off the new tax year with 50% off our Ltd company accountancy packages!

-Understanding the difference between the National Minimum Wage, the National Living Wage, and the Living Wage is imperative for any small business owner who has employees.
+Understanding the difference between the National Minimum Wage, the National Living Wage, and the Living Wage is important for any small business owner who has employees.
 The penalties for failing to pay employees correctly are substantial.

 To help demystify the situation, we’ll take a look at these three main terms relating to wages and explain what they mean:

 The National Minimum Wage (NMW) in the UK is dependent on your age and whether you’re an apprentice.
 It’s set annually by the Government, based on recommendations by an independent body known as the Low Pay Commission.